 Changing Your Status

 Unfortunately, the fact that your parents don't support you isn't enough to instantly change your student status to financially independent.
-Students seeking to change their status must explain their situation in a Dependency Review Form that they can obtain from their school.
+Students seeking to change their status must explain their situation in a dependency review form that they can obtain from their school.
 After completing the form, a financial aid official from your university will review your application and determine whether you qualify for a change in status.
 Living on your own without financial assistance usually isn't enough to warrant the change; the approvals are usually reserved for extreme situations of abandonment or physical abuse.

 Student Aid Consequences

 Financially independent students don't have to list parental income and assets on their application for student aid.
-Less reported income and assets usually means a heftier student aid package for students.
+Less reported income and assets will usually mean a heftier student aid package for students.
 Students should still have parental information at the ready when applying for aid; some schools may want to know it to understand their demographics.
 Some schools require independent students to submit proof of their independence, so be sure to have applicable documentation on hand.

 If you're financially dependent for tax purposes, your parents can't claim you as a dependent on their tax return.
 This generally means more tax breaks for you and less for them.
 Independent individuals receive a personal exemption that lowers their taxable income.
 You'll also be able to claim educational credits for the cost of your tuition and possibly books and supplies.